AppliedLogicSystems/ALSProlog/docs/docs/guide/20-ALS-Prolog---TclTk-Interface.md

 Tcl/Tk shared/dynamic libraries are stored in a system directory (/usr/local/lib on Linux, including Mac OS, and  \winnt\system32 on Windows NT).
 Tcl/Tk support libraries are similarly stored in a global location.

-When creating a stand alone Prolog/Tcl-Tk application, it is sometimes convienient to create a package which includes Tcl/Tk so that the application will run correctly even on systems without Tcl/Tk.
+When creating a stand alone Prolog/Tcl-Tk application, it is sometimes convenient to create a package which includes Tcl/Tk so that the application will run correctly even on systems without Tcl/Tk.